How to Improve Your Website Performance

 Upgrade Your Web Hosting Plan

 It’s fair to say most first-time website owners select a common hosting plan.
 These hosting plans are very easy, low-cost, and starter-friendly, and if your website remains the same, that hosting plan can be a perfect fit.
 But, if you give progressive content eventually your site will develop, and faces backing off.
 If that is your case, the best decision is to upgrade your web hosting plan.
-Then your users will be happy, your Search engine optimization (SEO) will remain strong, and your website will be able to grow and change as you need it to.
+Then your users will be happy, your Search engine optimization (SEO), website ranking will remain strong, and your website will be able to grow and change as you need it to.

 Enable Leverage browser caching

 The main cause why browser caching is essential is because it cut down the load on your web server, which ultimately reduces the load time of the website for your users with increased page speed.

 When you visit a website page, your program downloads all content of the specific page just as normal static documents like CSS and JS files.
 Furthermore, when you visit another page of the same website, your browser starts downloading them once more.
 In any case, if you have enabled Leverage Browser Caching, it will just download the unique content of the web page and static files will serve from your program.
 In this way, you can accelerate the website speed optimization process.

 Enabling GZIP compression

 It can help decrease the size of your website page, which can essentially diminish the time to download the asset, lessen information utilization for the user, and enhance the opportunity to initially render your pages.

 Clean up excess plugins

 Excess of plugins can make your activity harder and more confounded than it should be.
 This can back off your website’s stacking speed and furthermore, it can accidentally give security gaps where people can abuse it to get access to the backend of your website.
 If you have some plugins installed that you no longer use or find unessential, you should deactivate and uninstall them.

 Reduce HTTP Requests